f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

 #.
 Now both Advance WAF policy and Security Logging Profile are available on BIG-IP A, let's provision the WAF application service using AS3 & BIG-IQ.

-   This declaration will create an HTTP application on BIG-IQ using an HTTP template, a WAF policy and a security Log Profile.
+   This declaration will create an HTTPS application on BIG-IQ using an HTTPS template, a WAF policy and a security Log Profile.

    Update the WAF policy section below with the policy available on BIG-IP::